 Your client operates more than one business out of their home

-Your client can use the simplified method to claim different spaces within the home if each of them meets the requirements.
-However, the maximum area for all the business uses combined is still 300 ft2.
-As the preparer, you’ll need to use the same method to calculate the home office deduction for each of their businesses in the same tax year.
+Your client can use the simplified method to claim different spaces within the home if each meets the requirements.
+However, the maximum area for all the business uses combined is still 300 square feet.
+As the preparer, you’ll need to use the same method to calculate the home office tax deduction for each of their businesses in the same tax year.
 In other words, you can’t use the simplified method for one qualified space but use the standard method for a different business/ different qualified space.

 Your clients are married and both work from home

-If your clients are married and both spouses are working from their home, then you can use the simplified method for each qualified office space.
-However, the spouses cannot claim the same space twice, and the maximum square footage they can deduct is still 300, combined.
+If your clients are married and both spouses work from their home, then you can use the simplified method for each qualified office space.
+However, the spouses cannot claim the same space twice, and the maximum square footage they can deduct is still 300 combined.
 In other words, they must have separate qualified work areas, and the total area claimed cannot be larger than 300 square feet.